example42/example42.github.io/_posts/2018-05-14-puppet-custom-data-types.md

 Another very useful data type is ```Sensitive``` which, when used, hides the relevant value from being shown in reports and logs.

-You can use to to manage single values (and avoid to see them in reports) or for whole files, when using the ```content``` argument for a file resource:
+You can use it to manage single values (and avoid to see them in reports) or for whole files, when using the ```content``` argument for a file resource:

     file { '/etc/secret':
       content => Sensitive(template("${module_name}/secret.erb")),